Subsampling Spectral Clustering for Large-Scale Social Networks

-The proof of Theorem \ref{the_Uk} can be found in Appendix B.5 of the Supplementary Material.
+The proof of Theorem \ref{the_Uk} can be found in Appendix B.3 of the Supplementary Material.
 To illustrate the estimation error bound given in \eqref{equ_Uk*}, we provide the following explanations.
-First, the error bound is related to $\lambda_{K}.$ According to \cite{rohe2011spectral}, $\lambda_{K}$ is the eigengap of $\mathcal{L}^{s}$.
+First, the error bound is related to $\lambda_{K}.$ According to \cite{rohe2011spectral}, $\lambda_{K}$ is the eigengap of $\mL^{s}$.
 Moreover, they pointed out that the eigengap cannot be too small.
 An adequate eigengap ensures that the population embedding vectors can be estimated well.
-Second, the error bound is lower if minimum degree $\delta_n$ is higher.
-To reduce the upper bound of the distance between $\wh{U}_{K}$ and $\wh{\mathcal{U}}_{K}$, the subgraph generated by simple random subsampling cannot be too sparse.
-Thus, if $\lambda_{K}$ can be lower bounded by a positive constant and $\delta_n \gg K\log(N)$, then we have $\|\wh{U}_{K}-\wh{\mathcal{U}}_{K}\mathscr{O}\|_{F}=o_{p}(1).$ Third, the upper bound is also related to the number of clusters, $K$, and the subsample size, $n$.
-Recall that Proposition \ref{pro_sampleSize} implies that the subsample size $n$ mainly depends on the imbalance level $\alpha$.
-Therefore, if the number of clusters, $K$, and the imbalance level, $\alpha$, are relatively large, it is difficult to identify the network communities.
+Second, the error bound is lower if minimum degree $\delta_N$ is higher.
+Considering $\delta_N=\min_{i}\{\mD^{s}_{r,i}\}= O(n\rho_N)=O(\alpha_N^{-1}\log{N}).$ Thus, if $\lambda_{K}$ can be lower bounded by a positive constant, then we have $\|\wh{U}-\wh{\mU}\mathscr{O}\|_{F}=O_P\{(\log{N})^{-1/2}\}.$ Third, the upper bound is also related to the number of clusters, $K$, and the subsample size, $n$.
+Recall that Proposition \ref{pro_sampleSize} implies that the subsample size $n$ mainly depends on the balance level $\alpha_N$.
+Therefore, if the number of clusters $K$ is large while the balance level $\alpha_N$ is relatively small, it is difficult to identify the network communities.
 This conclusion is identical with the one of \cite{lei2015consistency}.

-Next, we focus on the clustering error of SRS-SC.
-First, we give a sufficient condition for a node to be clustered correctly.
-Subsequently, according to this condition, we define a misclustered set.
-Finally, we establish the upper bound of the size of the misclustered set in Theorem \ref{the_errorBound}.
+Next, we focus on the clustering error of SSC.
+First, we give a definition to describe the correctely clustered nodes.
+Subsequently, according to this definition, we define a misclustered set.
+Finally, we establish the upper bound of the size of the misclustered nodes in Theorem \ref{the: sbm}.